 There is no upfront or annual fee.
 The automatic grant program assures that institutions that teach and promote Simio can get a guaranteed 100% grant for the full cost of the software.
-For example the software to equip a fifty user lab will automatically result in a grant of approximately $100,000 US.
+For example the software to equip a fifty user lab will automatically result in a grant of approximately $120,000 US.
 Some institutions like to publish a joint press release acknowledging the grant so that they can be recognized for progressive action and forming industry partnerships.
 While in most cases Simio Academic software has no limits, software provided under grants may have model size limits in some countries/regions.
 Upgrades to unlimited software may be available for a fee.

-The software is provided with a two-year activation with free renewals so that you can be assured of always teaching the current version of Simio.
+The software is provided with a nominal two-year activation with free renewals so that you can be assured of always teaching the current version of Simio.
 During these two years you are encouraged to update to the latest software release at any time.
 And faculty members have access to technical support.
 It is anticipated that license renewals and software updates would be done at least annually.

 Graduate students are eligible for limited support at no charge.
-Undergraduate students may access the on-line knowledgebase, forums, and blog, but are not eligible for live or email support.
+Undergraduate students may access the on-line forums and blog, but are not eligible for live or email support.

 Apply on-line here.
 You must agree to acknowledge the grant on a public portion of your class or department web site including a link to Simio.
 Some institutions like to publish a joint press release acknowledging the grant so that they can be recognized for progressive action and forming industry partnerships.

 If you have not already done so, see instructions above to apply for a grant to equip your labs for students.
-In addition, if your students want personal copies, use your registered email to send a request to email@example.com with the class# and estimated students and we will send you the information required to allow students to obtain and activate Simio Student Version.
+In addition, if your students want personal copies, use your registered email to send a request to firstname.lastname@example.org with the class# and estimated number of students and we will send you the information required to allow students to obtain and activate the Simio Student Version.
 Student activations can also be provided in bulk on request when an institution wants to provide personal software for students.

 If your professor has already requested Simio Academic Version, then you can use software at no charge in your university labs.
 If you also want a personal copy for home use, you can ask your professor – he will provide a link where you can buy Simio Student Version for $25 (this is equivalent to the commercial Simio Design Edition for one full year).
 See above for instructions to professors.

 If your institution already has Simio Academic Version, then you can use software at no charge in your university labs.
 If you want a personal copy for home use, you must ask a professor to sponsor you.
 See above for instructions to professors.

 Students may use the Academic Version installed in institution labs and classrooms at no charge.
 Students currently enrolled in a registered simulation course may optionally purchase full capability software for use on their personal (non-university) computers.
-The cost is $25 US for an up to 12 month license that is functionally equivalent to Simio Design Edition.
+The cost is $25 US for a 12 month license that is functionally equivalent to Simio Design Edition.

 Many student versions are crippled software that only permit very small models and limited functionality.
 Students often spend more time fighting model limitations than learning simulation.
 Simio Academic Version and Simio Student Version have full functionality and the model size limits permit very large projects.
 (If those limits prevent you from completing a project, you may contact us to request an unlimited version.)
 The main limitation is legal/moral – you are not permitted to use it for commercial use because you would be competing with consultants who paid full price for their software.

 We understand that student projects often involve commercial systems.
-If all results pertaining to a project are either not shared or are made publicly available (such as a published thesis or undergraduate student projects published on a publicly accessible web site) then it is typically considered to be a valid use of academic software.
+As long as the project is done as a requirement of a for-credit class, then it is typically considered to be a valid use of academic software.